SuperOfficeDocs/superoffice-docs/docs/api/netserver/lists/services/listagent/get-catlist-listagent.md

 ---
+title: Get a CategoryList using the ListAgent
-title: get_category_list_listagent
+uid: get_category_list_listagent
 description: Get a CategoryList through ListAgent
 author: {github-id}
 so.date:
 keywords: category,list agent
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Get a CategoryList using the ListAgent